DalavanCloud/oneclick/ReadMe.md

 * Generate scripts used for running of EACirc on remote server as well as scripts for download of results.
 * Post-process output of multiple EACirc runs, detect errors or inconsistencies and give final result of whole run.

+For more information and details see [project wiki pages](https://github.com/crocs-muni/oneclick/wiki).

 ## Guick Start Guide
 ### Linux
 ```